 Vertical bike storage maximizes your wall space and these hooks have protective coating to prevent frame damage

 Overhead items need special consideration.
 Some slat wall systems offer shelf brackets that extend 16 to 24 inches from the wall, creating storage platforms for bins and rarely used items.
 Combine these with clear bins so you can see contents without pulling everything down.
+Keep items like car covers accessible on these shelves, especially if you’re deciding whether to use a car cover in your garage.

 Garden tool holders deserve their own mention.
 The best versions have multiple rubberized prongs at different heights and angles, accommodating various handle sizes and tool head shapes.
 One holder can organize five or six long-handled tools in the space a single shovel would occupy leaning in a corner.